 |100Ft / 30.5M 28AWG Silicone Wire 3KV

-This is thinner seven-strand wire, so it will not stand up to frequent bending like the Adafruit 26awg.
+This is thinner seven-strand wire, so it will not stand up to frequent bending like the highly stranded Adafruit 26awg.
 If you buy two lots at a time they combine shipping bringing the total to ~$15/60m.
 I use this stuff is to add Pink, Brown & Purple to the color set.
 This makes it worth the hour you are going to spend cutting & processing each of those long bundles from Taiwan.
-Of course, many US vendors also send you loose piles of spaghetti like that to deal with.
+Of course, many US vendors are also going send you loose piles of spaghetti like that to deal with.